Positive Discipline: Kind and firm with mutual respect

 Who is Positive Discipline for?

 Positive Discipline can be helpful for any family to varying degrees.
 It often meets the needs of families, but some children have unique challenges and needs that are not typical for their age, such as attention difficulties, disruptive behavior, the autism spectrum, etc. Children with unique challenges need support from a mental health professional who tailors interventions to fit with their particular difficulties, and Positive Discipline could possibly be a component of that treatment.
 Collaborative & Proactive Solutions (CPS), formerly known as Collaborative Problem Solving, is another non-punitive approach.
 A large body of research supports using CPS to help children with unique challenges, and they might be supported better by CPS than Positive Discipline (see my article on CPS).
 Nonetheless, Positive Discipline is an approach that parents of typically-developing children often find natural, effective, and easy enough to implement.
-Positive Discipline resources are available in English, French, Spanish, Chinese, and Dutch.
+In addition to the books and PDF download on the right, other Positive Discipline resources are available in English, French, Spanish, and several other languages.